 In order to prevail in a personal injury lawsuit against a business, a customer must prove each of those elements.
 In the sections that follow, this article will discuss each element, and the type of evidence that a customer might use as proof.

-A business that welcomes customers onto the business’s property has a duty to act reasonably to provide for the safety of the customers.
-This duty does not mean that businesses will be liable for any injury suffered by a customer.
+A business that welcomes customers onto its property has a duty to act reasonably to ensure the safety of those customers.
+This duty does not mean that businesses will be liable for any injury suffered by a customer or visitor.
 Courts understand that a business could never prevent all injuries, and the cost of coming close to that standard would be overly burdensome.

 So, courts impose a reasonableness standard on businesses.
 The requirements of this standard can vary based on the context of any given case.
 Also, laws vary by state.
 But keeping those caveats in mind, below are some examples of things that the reasonableness standard might require of businesses: